-book a test if they are displaying symptoms.
+- book a test if they are displaying symptoms.
 Pupils must not come into the school if they have symptoms, and must be sent home to self-isolate if they develop them in school.
-All children can be tested, including children under 5, but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit provide details of anyone they have been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace self-isolate if they have been in close contact with someone who develops coronavirus (COVID-19) symptoms or someone who tests positive for coronavirus (COVID-19)
+All children can be PCR tested, including children under 5 (but children aged 11 and under will need to be helped by their parents/carers if using a home testing kit); - provide details of anyone they have been in close contact with, if they test positive for coronavirus (COVID-19), if asked by NHS Test and Trace; - self-isolate if they have been instructed to by NHS Test and Trace (When to self isolate guidance)